cekrem/cekrem.github.io/content/posts/feedback-one-elm-rust-feedback-widget/index.md

 ## The Business Model: Refreshingly Honest

-In an era of "free tiers" that are really just limited trials, feedback.one's approach is refreshing.
+In an era of "free tiers" that are really just limited trials, Feedback.one's approach is refreshing.
 Their basic service is genuinely free, with no artificial limits on submissions or users.

 Their stated plan is to monetize through advanced features later while keeping the core functionality free.
 This aligns with the values suggested by their tech choices – building something sustainable and valuable rather than optimizing for short-term gains.